64kramsystem/personal_notes/rust.md

 handle.join().unwrap();
 ```

+If there are serious problems with lifetimes (eg. recursively passing references), use concurrent toolkits (see concurrency tools section).

 #### Channels: Multiple Producers Single Consumer

 For SPMC, see crate [bus](#channels-single-producer-multiple-consumers-bus), although it can be emulated with multiple channels.